Trade Routes

 3. African skeletons were discovered in America and studies show that the skeletons are from the 13th century and most likely related to Mansa Abu Bakr’s voyage.

-4. The Garifuna people: I came across an episode from the New York Botanical Garden (linked below), where they invited a group of people known as Garinagu.
+4. The Garifuna people: I came across an episode from the New York Botanical Garden (https://www.youtube.com/watch?v=TZvb3RIwk-E), where they invited a group of people known as Garinagu.
 In explaining how they came about, they mentioned the fusion of Africans from the kingdom of Mali with native Americans.